dilyn-corner/KISS-me/README.md

 git merge upstream/master               # Merge upstream's master branch
 ```

 Suppose upstream is _very_ busy while you do your work.
 They push a lot of changes that you wish you had while you're working on your branch.
-If you `merge` upstream into your branch, you'll have some hariy commit messages they won't _super_ appreciate when you make your PR.
+If you `merge` upstream into your branch, you'll have some hairy commit messages they won't _super_ appreciate when you make your PR.
 So you can rebase instead.
 It's very handy.
 ```
 git checkout -b _newBranch_
 > You do work